steinbergnet/draft-steinberg-igp-ucmp/draft-steinberg-igp-ucmp.md

 achieve the desired bandwidth capacities and levels of redundancy.
-In order to be able to use these multipath resources efficiently they rely on Equal Cost Multipath (ECMP) routing in the underlying Interior Gateway Protocol (IGP) (ISIS or OSPF).
+In order to be able to use these multipath resources efficiently they rely on Equal Cost Multipath (ECMP) routing in the underlying Interior Gateway Protocol (ISIS or OSPF).
 If these different paths through the network are not equal and are of different bandwidth, ECMP will not deliver optimal load distribution and can in fact cause traffic loss.

 This document proposes a method by which unequal weights can be computed for these paths based on actual link bandwidth, changing the